Ebbsfleet International railway station

 Ebbsfleet International is owned by HS1 Ltd, which operates the High Speed 1 railway and St Pancras railway station, Stratford International, Ebbsfleet International and Ashford International.

 Name

 The name Ebbsfleet dates from the seventeenth-century.
 The station is partly inspired by the name of Ebbsfleet in Thanet, 75 km to the east.

 History

+As part of the development of the Channel Tunnel Rail Link (CTRL) in the early 1990s, four potential station sites along the route were considered, with two in east London (Stratford and Rainham) and two in Kent (Nashenden on the outskirts of Rochester, and Ebbsfleet located southwest of Gravesend).
+By August 1994, Ebbsfleet had been chosen over Nashenden, given its less remote location.
+The station would serve both international and domestic trains, allow park and ride from nearby M2 and M25 motorways and stimulate development in the Thames Gateway.
+The station was approved as part of the Channel Tunnel Rail Link Act 1996.

+Similar in design to Stratford International, the station was designed by architect Mark Fisher, working under Alastair Lansley – the chief architect on the Channel Tunnel Rail Link project.
+Fisher described the station as "a big, generous light-filled bridge of steel and glass crossing the tracks and spanning the box".
+Internal finishings of the station were designed by Jestico + Whiles.

+Construction began on Phase 2 of the CTRL project in 2002.
+Construction was completed by September 2006.

 Opening

 The £180m station opened to Eurostar passengers on 19 November 2007, five days after the rest of HS1.
 This was because the security and ticketing equipment had to be transferred from Waterloo International and reinstalled at the station.
 The first daily service was the 05:38 service to Paris, arriving at its destination 132 minutes later.
 Serving the Thames Gateway, the station had an initial service of seven weekday trains to Paris and five to Brussels.
 A 2,500-space car park was provided.

 A formal opening ceremony in the presence of Dame Kelly Holmes took place on 29 January 2008.

 Residents of Ashford complained that the service at Ashford International was downgraded to compensate for the stop at Ebbsfleet and that it made more sense for them now to use Eurotunnel Shuttle services.